Royal Feast: Main cast

-Zhu Zhanji's first queen.
+Zhu Zhanji's first empress.
 Her nature is virtuous, her demeanor is solemn, she is quite famous.
 In the name of Xian, the imperial concubine was born with auspiciousness and was chosen as the concubine.
 She has no children, because she only gave birth to two princesses, and she is not favored.
 She was ordered by Emperor Xuanzong to resign as Empress Hu on the grounds that Empress Hu had no children and was ill.
 She was deposed as a Taoist nun in Chang'an Palace and given the title of Immortal Master Jingci.
 On the first day of March of the same year, Xuanzong changed his concubine Sun as the empress.